Skip to content

 Can I lose my staked crypto?

-You can lose a portion through slashing if a validator misbehaves, or through platform insolvency if you stake custodially.
+On networks that enforce slashing, such as Ethereum, you can lose a portion if a validator misbehaves; on Cardano and Solana today the penalty is missed rewards rather than lost stake.
+You can also lose funds through platform insolvency if you stake custodially.
 You can also lose value if the coin's price falls while it is locked up.

 How much do I need to start staking?

 It depends on the network.
-Solo staking often requires a large minimum, but pooled and exchange staking let you start with very small amounts, sometimes just a few pounds' worth.
+Solo staking often requires a large minimum, but pooled and exchange staking let you start with very small amounts, sometimes just a few dollars' worth.

 Do I keep ownership of my coins when staking?